n1dlex/portfolio/README.md

 # Artem Matviienko

 ## About Me
-Hard-working, creative, and proactive.
-Ambitious, eager to keep growing and evolving in my profession.
-Constantly developing new skills and abilities.
+I am a dedicated and proactive Data Analyst with a strong background in Computer Science.
+I am ambitious and eager to grow in my profession, constantly developing new skills and abilities to provide insightful data-driven solutions.

-## Competences
-- Able to solve conflicts inside a team
-- Logical
-- Confident
-- Organized
-- Responsible
-- Versatile
-- Team player

 ## Contact
 - **Phone:** +380681791738